rkoesters/trumpet/README.md

 for more information.

-Once you have the required information, you can use the trumpet-config tool to create the configuration file.
+Once you have the required information, you can use the trumpet-config tool to create the configuration file:

 	$ ./trumpet-config

-or (if you ran make install)
+or (if you ran `make install`)

 	$ trumpet-config